Benny-bad-love/simple-image-block/readme.txt

 * New description for the plugin

 = 0.1.3 =
-* Added new updater and plugin banners
+* Added support for custom width and height